cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 (Find the example files at *examples/aws*.
 It is also possible to use EKS to provision the cluster, for this refer to section "Using existing clusters".)

 The authentication method supported is AWS's shared credential file.
-Specify the path to this at configs.yaml's "sharedCredentialsFile".
+Specify the absolute path to this at configs.yaml's "sharedCredentialsFile".

 ``GCP``